sefeoglu/sefeoglu/README.md

 * My current project is a NER model for [corona news](https://github.com/sefeoglu/coronanews-ner).
 Its paper has been accepted by the SWAT4HCLS 2023.

 *  🎉 A book chapter about Hybrid AI for Healthcare will be online soon!
+*  NEWS!
+I am attending ISWS 2023 and received a grant with an acceptance from the organization.

 🌱 I have been working on relation extraction for streaming (corpus) data.